kubernetes/enhancements/keps/sig-node/135-seccomp/README.md

 Two examples being: 1) the lack of profile synchronization across nodes and 2) how difficult it can be to identify that profiles have been changed on disk, after pods started using it.
 However, given its current "pseudo-GA" state, we don't want to change it with this KEP.
-We will explore improvements to the behavior through the seccomp-operator and/or a new feature-gated improvement.
+We will explore improvements to the behavior through the security-profiles-operator and/or a new feature-gated improvement.

 ###### Profile files managed by the cluster admins
 The current support relies on profiles being saved as files in all cluster nodes where the pods using